 Frankfurt am Main, DE

-Three bespoke lightwells articulate the scheme.
-What was once a dreary, non-descript room is now a visually engaging facility, used not only as a canteen but also as a gallery for design and award presentations.
+Three identical lightwells articulate the scheme, transforming what was once a dreary, non-descript room into a new, visually engaging facility, used not only now as a canteen, but also as a gallery for design and award presentations.

 The lighting theme continues in the entrance hall.
 A well-proportioned stainless steel plane sits authoritatively within the glazed entranceway.
 During the day, the reflectivity of the material animates the ambient light conditions.
 At night, its underside is bathed in the company’s corporate blue, courtesy of the LED lighting recessed into the floor plinth.

 Location: Meuselwitz, DE